Daily Issuance

 inflation(d) = (btc(d) × 365) / supply(d)

 The reward is fixed by block height.
 Every 210,000 blocks — roughly four years at the protocol’s 10-minute target — the per-block reward halves.
-The schedule is hard-coded in GetBlockSubsidy() and visible in every full node’s consensus rules.
-There is no policy committee.
-There is no emergency override.
-The reward halves until it rounds down to zero around the year 2140 — at which point the asymptote at 21 million BTC is reached and the protocol’s monetary expansion ends.
+The schedule is hard-coded in GetBlockSubsidy() and enforced by every full node’s consensus rules.
+There is no policy committee, no emergency override.
+The reward halves until it rounds down to zero around the year 2140 — at which point the asymptote at 21 million BTC is reached and monetary expansion ends.

-144 blocks per day is the target cadence, not a guarantee.
-Block times follow a Poisson process with a 10-minute mean; difficulty adjusts every 2,016 blocks to keep the mean centred.
-Over any month the realised cadence typically sits in a 140–148 block band.
-Daily issuance moves with it: a faster-than-target month emits a few percent more BTC than the schedule’s nominal figure; a slower month emits a few percent less.
+144 blocks per day is a target cadence, not a guarantee — and this is the one place the “deterministic” story has slack.
+Block times follow a Poisson process with a 10-minute mean; difficulty re-centres only every 2,016 blocks.
+Over a typical month the realised cadence sits in a 140–148 block band, so daily issuance runs a few percent above or below the nominal figure depending on how fast hashrate is arriving.

-Supply is the cumulative count of all reward-and-fee outputs ever issued (less coinbase transactions sent to provably unspendable addresses).
-It grows monotonically.
-The first 99% of the eventual 21 million is mined before 2036; the remaining 1% stretches over the following century, with daily issuance vanishing toward zero.
-The full derivation, including the choice of calendar versus block-height projection for the “days until halving” figure, is documented on the methodology page.
+Supply is the cumulative count of all reward outputs ever issued.
+It grows monotonically; the first 99% of the eventual 21 million is mined before 2036, with the final 1% stretching across the following century.
+The full derivation — including the choice of a calendar versus block-height projection for the “days until halving” figure — lives on the methodology page.
+The point of the three identities is the division of labour: only btc(d) and inflation(d) are monetary policy. usd(d) is a market quantity wearing a policy chart’s clothes.

 Inflation-rate regimes — descriptive eras keyed on annualised supply growth; the schedule fixes the regime, not the market